 You will be able to walk, sprint, bike, climb or jump for longer stretches of time before reaching exhaustion than if you hadn’t trained with a weight vest.

-The website ” Live Strong ” actually put out a pretty good article on what happens when you wear a weight vest that I recommend checking out.
+Live Strong actually put out a great article on what happens when you wear a weight vest that I recommend checking out.

-If you’re wanting to know what are the benefits of wearing a weighted vest you’re first going to need to know why weighted vests are even “a thing”.
+To understand the benefits of wearing a weighted vest you’re first going to need to know why weighted vests are even “a thing.”

 Assuming of course that you are here to learn what are the benefits of wearing a weighted vest ;)